Cybersecurity Guide

 Because cars are becoming more automated, especially with the incoming advent of self-driving vehicles, adequate cybersecurity will become a necessity for the automotive industry.
 This has necessitated a focus on cybersecurity more than physical automobile manufacturing as in decades past.

-Michigan is further proven to be a cybersecurity-focused state thanks to its high concentration of universities that award appropriate degrees or certificates for cybersecurity professionals.
-This combined with a low cost of living has enabled a high concentration of cybersecurity workers to take up positions within the state, although many job openings still require filling.
+This, combined with a low cost of living, has enabled a high concentration of cybersecurity workers to take up positions within the state, although many job openings still require filling.

 Cybersecurity education in Michigan